dimadesu/android-rtmp-ingest/README.md

 Alternative to using `IRL Pro` is to use `ffmpeg` in Termux.

-Disclaimer.
 I did a lot of tests with this option and I had a lot issues, so I'm not recommending it.
 Test details are at the bottom of the page.

 Keep MediaMTX running.
 Open a new Termux terminal and run `ffmpeg` in it.